JinkiJung/Tasc/docs/source/basicConcept.rst

 Tasc
 ^^^^
-Tasc is a basic component of a scenario.
+Tasc is a basic component and a single step of a scenario.
 [example]

 Terminus